mrvdb/twister.el/README.md

 twister.el
 ==========

-An interface to the twister microblogging application from Emacs
+An interface from Emacs to the twister microblogging application.

+The purpose of this package is to augment other twister clients.
+Emacs is an editor and, even when using other clients for twister, people may want to post their messages using their editor.

+While a view of timelines and follow/unfollow logic may be supported by this client in time, the focus is on making posting and replying as enjoyable as possible from an Emacs perspective.

 Dependencies
 ------------